Country Peach Pie

 - Brush the top crust with the egg and half & half and sprinkle with sugar.
 Place foil around the edges to keep them from over-browning.
 See my notes below on protecting the edges.

 - Place the pie on an old cookie sheet.
 Bake the pie for 15 minutes.
 Reduce heat to 350 degrees and bake for approximately 40 to 45 minutes until the top is nicely browned and the juices are trying to bubble through the slits.
 You can also place the end of a sharp knife through one of the slits to see if the peaches are tender.
 You’re looking for two things, a done crust and tender peaches.

 - Transfer the pie to a cooling rack and remove the foil.
 Allow the pie to cool for at least 2 hours before serving, to allow the pie filling to set up.

 - Cover and refrigerate leftovers.

-- If you don’t have fresh pieces, you can use 6 cups of frozen sliced peaches that have been partially thawed and drained.
+- If you don’t have fresh peaches, you can use 6 cups of frozen sliced peaches that have been thawed.

 - Baked pie can be frozen for up to 3 months.
 Again, wrap the pie with a double layer of plastic wrap and a layer of heavy foil.
 Thaw overnight in the refrigerator, then bring to room temperature.
 Heat servings for a few seconds in a microwave to serve warm.